 For more information, visit WCEH's Website

-The extensive, two year project upgrade to the Oregon portion of the West Coast Electric Highway (WCEH) is anticipated to kick off in a phased approach by October 2021.
+The extensive, two year project upgrade to the Oregon portion of the West Coast Electric Highway (WCEH) started in October 2021.
+The Washington upgrade of the WCEH started in December of 2022.

 EVCS owns the original WCEH network of 56 charging stations in Oregon and Washington.
 In Oregon, the WCEH stations are facilitated by the Oregon Department of Transportation.

-Currently, 44 WCEH stations are in Oregon.
-Those stations will be upgraded along with the addition of 3 new charging stations.
+Currently, 56 WCEH locations are being upgraded in Oregon and Washington.
+These locations will be upgraded along with the addition of 3 new charging stations.
 11 of the 47 charging stations will be turned into superstations.

-The West Coast Electric Highway is a public-private partnership under the Oregon Innovative Partnership Program.
-The station upgrades are supported by a combination of federal and state funds, as part of the Oregon Department of Transportation’s commitment to increasing electrification infrastructure.
-As part of the public-private partnership, EVCS is contributing a greater than 20% match share of the funding required for the station upgrade.
+The West Coast Electric Highway project in Oregon is a public-private partnership under the Oregon Innovative Partnership Program.
+The WCEH project in Washington is funded by the Zero Emission Vehicle Infrastructure Program (ZEVIP).
+The station upgrades are supported by a combination of federal and state funds.
+As part of the State public-private partnerships, EVCS is contributing a greater than 20% match share of the funding required for the station upgrades.

 Please reach out to EVCS with any questions or issues.